terraform-ibm-modules/terraform-ibm-cluster-storage/examples/portworx/README.md

+## [Deprecated]
+Please use this link to use the terraform officially supported by the portworx team : https://registry.terraform.io/modules/portworx/portworx-enterprise/ibm/latest.
 # Terraform template to install Portworx on a VPC cluster

 This Terraform template installs the **Portworx Service** on VPC cluster on an IBM Cloud.